Travel and Lifestyle Blog

 Pathways to Mental Wellness:

-As part of my New Year’s resolution to nurture my mental wellness, I’m learning new practices to embrace in daily life.
+As part of my New Year’s resolution to nurture my mental well-being, I’m learning new practices to incorporate into my daily life.
 I’ve realized that mental wellness is not about chasing happiness.
-It’s an on-going process that seeks a more meaningful richer and deeper human experience.
+It’s an ongoing process that seeks a more meaningful, richer, and deeper human experience.
 I discovered the work of Anna Bjurstam, a wellness consultant and guest speaker at the Global Wellness Summit.
 During the event, she shared seven daily actions that foster mental wellness.

 7 Mental Wellness Boosters: